 If you notice any of these signs of a termite infestation, it’s important to call a professional termite exterminator promptly.
 By catching an infestation early, you can stop termites before they cause further, and more costly, damage.
 In addition, if you see termites in your yard or around your home, it’s important to take note.
 Being vigilant can help you stop an infestation before it has the chance to start.

 Knowing about the different types of termites and the severity of the damage they can cause is important.
-With this knowledge, it can be easier to notice (and prevent!) a termite infestation in your home.
+With this knowledge, along with common questions about termites, it can be easier to notice (and prevent!) a termite infestation in your home.
 While there are many ways to prevent termites, like reducing moisture levels, termite problems can still occur.
 At the first sign of a termite infestation, contacting a professional pest exterminator will save your home from greater damage.
 Eliminate ‘Em’s termite control specialists are on-call 24/7.
 Contact us today for an estimate!